dev-tine/Web-App-QA-Testing-Suite/README.md

 actually received instead of only reporting a missing locator.
 The document title came back as "404: NOT_FOUND".

-The deployment serves no single page application fallback, so every bookmark, every shared link and every browser refresh on a sub route lands on the hosting provider's error page.
+The deployment serves no single-page application fallback, so every bookmark, every shared link and every browser refresh on a sub-route lands on the hosting provider's error page.
 Nobody clicking through the app would ever hit it, because in-app navigation never requests a new document.
 It is now DEF-111, Critical, with the one line fix in the defect log.

-That is the argument for automation that reports evidence rather than just pass or fail.
+That is the argument for automation that shows its working.

 ### 4. A finding that was retracted, kept in the record